daisyjanejohnson/learning-journal/html-notes.md

 * **Attributes** require a
 *name* and a *value*.
     * Name = what kind of information you are supplying about the elements contents.
-    * Value = the information or setting for the sttribute.
+    * Value = the information or setting for the attribute.
 Should be in double quotes.

 **ELEMENTS**
 * `<body>`: What you see on the wb browser page.